Lake Windermere guide: all you need to know about visiting England's largest lake, including the wildlife you can spot

 For visitors to this part of England’s north west, the watchword is choice.
 Whether you enjoy relaxing and taking it easy or are seeking adventure and adrenaline, it really does have it all.

-There are water-based pursuits such as sailing, canoeing and kayaking (with boat cruises for those who want the view without having to puff or paddle) and it’s been the venue for the Great North Swim since 2008.
+There are water-based pursuits such as water-skiing, sailing, stand up paddleboarding, canoeing and kayaking (with boat cruises for those who want the view without having to puff or paddle) and it’s been the venue for the Great North Swim since 2008.

 For those who’d rather stay on dry land, there’s cycling, wildlife-watching, photography and a variety of houses and gardens to explore.
 You can even follow in the footsteps of Romans at Galava Fort.